Combining Excel Files Hosted on a SharePoint Folder with Power BI

-First things first, we need to get the data and the Power BI Desktop makes it easier for us to get our data from either SharePoint or any O365 Group storage.
+First things first, we need to get the data, and the Power BI Desktop makes it easier for us to get our data from either SharePoint or any O365 Group storage.

-From the Get Data experience, let’s find the option for “SharePoint Folder”.
-This option will only require a text string which would be the URL for a SharePoint site.
+From the Get Data experience, let’s find the option for “SharePoint Folder.”
+This option will only require a text string, which would be the URL for a SharePoint site.

-Where can I find this so called url?
-Which one of the urls found in SharePoint should I use??
+Where can I find this so-called URL?
+Which one of the URLs found in SharePoint should I use??

 Good question!
 What the tool is expecting here is the root URL to the SharePoint site itself.
 Here’s a quick example:

-Once you input the url, you’ll then be asked for your credentials – be sure to select the “Organizational” type for your credentials and enter the same credentials that you use for your SharePoint site.
+Once you input the URL, you’ll then be asked for your credentials – be sure to select the “Organizational” type for your credentials and enter the same credentials that you use for your SharePoint site.

-Filtering is key so you always get the files from the folder that you want.
+Filtering is key, so you always get the files from the folder that you want.
 You can select multiple folders if you’d like as well.

 We now have all of the files that we want to combine but, how do we combine these files??
 What kind of magic is needed to consolidate all of them?
-Surely it can’t be just 1 click to combine them, right?
+Surely it can’t be just one click to combine them, right?
 Let’s find out.

-You might remember this popular posts from Microsoft itself on how to combine text and CSV files.
+You might remember these popular posts from Microsoft itself on how to combine text and CSV files.
 It used to throw weird results with Excel files, but that changed with the latest version of the Power BI Desktop and Power Query.